Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 Because from the outside, both can look like “many things happening at once.”
 But the viewpoint is different.

-That is why concurrency does not automatically imply parallelism, and why asynchronous structure alone does not guarantee true parallel execution.
+That is why concurrency does not automatically imply parallelism, and why async structure alone does not guarantee true parallel execution.

-Asynchronous execution appears in the same conversations, but it still is not the same concept.
+Asynchronous execution appears in the same conversations, but it is still a different concept.

 • asynchronous: do not wait in place for every long operation